-Pob’s face would be hidden in a drawing of a Victorian household scene.
+Pob's face would be hidden in a drawing of a Victorian household scene.
 The celebrity guest gives a voiceover about the scene, allowing time for the viewer to spot Pob.
-Pob eventually reveals himself by growing large.
+Pob eventually reveals his hiding place by his face growing larger.

 Made a piece of handicraft each programme before our eyes.
 By convention we only ever saw his hands, except when he put on a mask.

 Alan Dart currently works as a professional designer of toys, handicraft and knitwear.
 I contacted him in 2012 and was very pleased to receive a reply.

 Alan says: 'How nice to hear from and and learn about your webpage.
 It was especially kind of you to add a link to my website too.
 It's great that you've done so much research on the programme and its background, and you may like to know that I also made the rag doll toy holding a candle that was used for the end credit.'

 Rod Campbell designed then constructed a kind of 'obstacle course' to knock open a box (e.g. a ball would roll down a series of pipes to land on a see-saw, causing the other end to rise and catch the edge of the lid, levering it up), revealing a surprise (balloons, confetti, water jets etc.).
 Always turned to the camera and said "again?" then gave a second demonstration.
 Rod Campbell is an author and illustrator of delightful toddler and baby books, including Dear Zoo.

 DICK KING-SMITH'S NATURE TRAIL